from small one page howto to huge articles all in one place

 Cause a kernel panic.

-- -E extended-options
+- -E extende-options

 -

-Set extended options for the filesystem.
+Set extended options for the file system.
 Extended options are comma

-in earlier versions of
+in earlier versions of mke2fs.
+The -R

 option is still accepted for backwards compatibility, but is deprecated.